Effective action for delta potentials: spacetime-dependent inhomogeneities and Casimir self-energy: A massless field in

-Because of these divergences, we should appeal to a renormalization process.
+would be well defined, as long as the field is not massless.
+If instead we try to take the massless limit of $\Gamma^{(2)}_{\text{ren},\,m=\infty}$, we then find the above-mentioned logarithmic divergence.
+The same behavior is observed, for example, in the case of a homogeneous delta potential using the results in \cite{Munoz-Castaneda:2013yga}.}

+\colblack{ Notice also that, as explained in \cite{Bordag:1998vs}, the coefficients accompanying the powers of $m$ in \eqref{eq:mass_expansion} can be related to the Seeley-deWitt coefficients of the massless operator's HK.
+This can be readily verified by comparing expression \eqref{eq:mass_expansion} with the coefficients listed in \cite{Bordag:1999ed}; as said before, the $\log(m^2)$ term corresponds to the $a_2$ HK coefficient, which is non-vanishing in our model. }

+\colblack{For our purposes, we will just introduce a counterterm for the divergent term}.
 Both the meaning of the divergent piece \eqref{eq:divergence} and its renormalization will depend on the specific initial field theory.
-In particular the term $\para[k]$-independent of the form factor will be defined only after fixing a renormalization prescription.
+In particular the $\para[k]$-independent term of the form factor will be defined only after fixing a renormalization prescription.
 If one sticks to the image of $\ampli$ being a coupling, then the divergence could be absorbed into a redefinition of the mass of the field that describes the inhomogeneities.
 If instead one considers the theory previously described where $\ampli+\eta(\para)$ is the vacuum expectation value of another field, then the renormalization involves a cubic term.
 Calling $\mathcal{O}$ the composite operator whose coupling will absorb the divergence in Eq.\eqref{eq:divergence}, in the following we will just assume that the renormalization prescription is such that the couplings of all composite operators other than $\mathcal{O}$ can be taken to be their corresponding one-loop contributions\footnote{At least at a certain energy scale relevant to the problem.}.
 A further analysis of these aspects will be left to a future publication.

 As a way to ascertain the validity of our results, notice that the form factor coincides, up to the ambiguous constant term, with the expression one obtains using the Gel'fand-Yaglom theorem.
 We include a sketch of this derivation in Appendix \ref{app:GY}, mimicking what is done in \cite{Fosco:2019lmw} for the case of two interacting layers.
-This alternative calculation also shows that the nonlocal part of the form factor does not depend on the regularization scheme\footnote{Similar resuts are obtained by regularizing with an UV momentum cutoff $\Lambda$ the propertime integrals, $\int_0^\infty dT\to\int_{1/\Lambda^2}^\infty dT$. }.